microsoft/calculator/docs/NewFeatureProcess.md

   including any reasoning to why.

-The feature pitch may also include a low-fidelity concept which will be refined during the prototyping process.
+The feature pitch may also include a low-fidelity concept which will be refined during the pre-production process.

-We will edit the issue description on GitHub to include the feature pitch.
+Feature pitches are submitted as issues on GitHub.
+We encourage discussion on open issues, and as discussion progresses we will edit the issue description to refine the idea.

-## Step 4: Prototyping
+## Step 2: Pre-production
 After the goals are written, we think of a variety of ways to address these goals and build *prototypes* to try them out.
 We welcome community participation in this process.